Chickens make great helpers when it comes to gardening and being self-sufficient.

 This design allows boards to be removed as needed to allow a chicken (or two or seven) to do their work, regardless of how deep the compost pile happens to be.

-Lid/Roof: In my neck of the woods (and maybe in yours too), corrugated fiberglass roofing material is 24″ wide, and comes in 8′, 10′ and 12′ sections.
+Lid/Roof: In my neck of the woods (and maybe in yours too), corrugated fibreglass roofing material is 24″ wide, and comes in 8′, 10′ and 12′ sections.
 The problem for this project was that the corrugations run lengthwise, so if one wants 36″ wide squares, one has to do some chopping:

 Cut the 12′ panel into four pieces, each 3′ long by 2′ wide.
 Then cut one of the 3′ sections into 3 one-foot sections, and add a 1-foot section to each 2′ piece: that makes three 3′ roofs!

-Make a “U” shape out of 2×2 that fits the size of the first bin: flush on the left side, and ending halfway onto the angled 2×4 that defines the pitch of the roof.
+Make a “U” shape out of 2×2 that fits the size of the first bin: flush on the left side, and end halfway onto the angled 2×4 that defines the pitch of the roof.
 Add an additional strip of wood to make a square out of the “U”.
 Slap it together with screws, and attach it to the horizontal 2×4 at the top, using strap hinges.

 Cut two identical strips of wiggle-board to fit the upper and lower edges of the roof, and tap in a few short screws to hold them in place.
 Fit the fiberglass onto the wiggle-board, overlapping as needed to make one 3′ roof out of your 2′ and 1′ pieces.
 Secure all around with wood screws.
 If possible, use the self-tapping screws that come with their own pre-installed rubber washers, because those are extra cool and weatherproof.